 Requirements need to be followed: The air duct cleaning needs to adhere to the NADCA’s air duct cleaning standards.
 If there is fiberglass lining or duct board, they should likewise follow NAIMA’s suggested procedure.

 An air duct cleaner may need to drill access holes in order to thoroughly check specific portions of the duct.
 This is typical, but you need to ensure that any holes opened or created are re-insulated.
 To be functional, the air duct needs to be airtight; any holes present can waste energy.

 Is it Worth It to Clean Air Ducts?

 To evaluate if it is worthwhile to clean your air ducts, you need to first assess whether it is essential.
 As I’ve seen, having your HVAC system properly cleaned isn’t inexpensive, and finding the appropriate firm may be difficult.

 Cleaning your air ducts isn’t something you do on a daily basis.
 Of course, you may clean the grate anytime it becomes dirty.

 If you or a family member suffers from allergies, asthma, or other unpleasant symptoms while at home, cleaning your ducts is worth a go.
 You may possibly see immediate changes in your health.

-It is crucial to note, however, that before you begin cleaning the ducts, any problems must be resolved.
+It is crucial to note, however, that before you begin cleaning the ducts, any problems need to be resolved.
 If you have a rodent problem, find out where they are coming from and fix it.
-If mould is the source of your problem, repair any leaks or sources of moisture.
+If mold is the source of your problem, repair any leaks or sources of moisture.